Abigail Ocobock

 Her research combines family sociology and gender and sexualities studies with institutional sociology.
 Her work is driven by questions about how social institutions impact our most private, intimate and familial relationships.
 She is particularly interested in studying how the institution of marriage shapes and constrains relationship aspirations, choices and experiences.

-Her current book project focuses on lesbian, gay, bisexual, and queer (LGBQ) individuals who gained access to legal marriage.
-Drawing on mixed methods research with 116 participants, it examines the institutional mechanisms through which marriage impacts their couple, family, and social relationships.
-Her next project focuses on second and third generation South Asian Muslims experiencing arranged marriages in the United States.
-It investigates how they navigate their relationships in the context of two competing institutional marriage models.
+Her book, Marriage Material: How an Enduring Institution is Changing Same-Sex Relationships (Fall 2024, University of Chicago Press) focuses on lesbian, gay, bisexual, and queer (LGBQ) individuals who gained access to legal marriage.
+Drawing on mixed methods research with 116 participants, it examines the institutional mechanisms through which marriage impacts their couple relationships, and what this teaches us about the enduring power of marriage as an institution.

-Her work has been published in The American Journal of Sociology, The Journal of Marriage and Family and Current Sociology.
+Her work has been published in The American Journal of Sociology, The Journal of Marriage and Family, Gender and Society, and Current Sociology.

 Email: Abigail.R.Ocobock.2@nd.edu